HowTroublesome/UserStory-Dummy-NUnit-Tests/README.md

-Some dummy NUnit tests for the PTS course.
+Some dummy NUnit tests made for the PTS course.